 Another, invisible occupational hazard was X-ray radiation.
-When the transmitters were operating, the klystron beam collectors emitted X-rays with a maximum energy of 80 - 100 keV; most of the radiation was however the result of multiple scattering and therefore of much lower energy.
-The collectors were enclosed in lead shields, but even so some radiation leaked out and the engineering staff had to take care not to expose themselves unnecessarily.
-Everyone working around the transmitters wore film dosimeters that were checked at regular intervals by the radiation safety department at the university.
+When the transmitters were operating, the klystron beam collectors emitted X-rays with a maximum energy of 80-100 keV; most of the radiation was however the result of multiple scattering and therefore of much lower energy.
+The collectors were enclosed in lead shields, but even so, some radiation leaked out, and the engineering staff had to take care not to expose themselves unnecessarily.
+Everyone working around the transmitters wore film dosimeters that were checked at regular intervals by the radiation safety department at Tromsø University, a task delegated there by the Norwegian Radiation Protection Authority (Statens Strålevern).